A Letter from Governor Tony Evers

 I'm not only an educator – I'm also a parent.
 My three kids attended public schools in communities around the state.
 No matter where the Evers family ended up, we were welcomed by the community.
 That culture of acceptance is part of what makes Wisconsin special.

 I believe that we are stronger when we look out for each other.
-I’ve been elected governor and as state superintendent three times by a coalition of Democrats, Independents, and Republicans because I’m honest, I work hard, and I know how to treat my political opponents with respect without sacrificing our Wisconsin values.
+I was elected governor and as state superintendent three times by a coalition of Democrats, Independents, and Republicans because I'm honest, I work hard, and I know how to treat folks on the other side of the aisle with respect without sacrificing our Wisconsin values.

 Governor Tony Evers